 Fortunately, the Home app provides the ability only to notify you during certain times.
 For example, you can set it to only notify you during the hours you typically sleep.
 That way, you can be notified if someone has compromised the lock, or if one of your kids is trying to sneak out of the house.

-Level Lock can be purchased directly from their site at level.co.
+Level Bolt can be purchased directly from their site at level.co.